 Just as it is easy to be barefoot at home, playing is also an easy and fun time for children to be barefoot.

 At playgrounds, be cautious with ground covering of bark or sharp rocks.
-When a child is accustomed to going barefoot, he or she will develop tough soles that can easily handle such material.
+However, when a child is accustomed to going barefoot, he or she will develop tough soles that can easily handle such material.
 After a summer, or lifetime, of going with free feet kids develop tough feet that can clamor over almost anything.
 Free feet can curl and help climb on surfaces such as ropes and jungle gyms.

 As with most activities, going with a natural foot will add to the enjoyment and be more beneficial to your child’s health.
 Options such as natural playgrounds are made to be experienced barefoot.
 If other parents ask about why your kids, or you, are barefoot, it gives a great opportunity to help educate and maybe let them try it as well.
 Your influence may help spread the knowledge that barefoot is best!